-The Compensation Committee oversees the compensation of our executives, our executive management structure, the compensation related policies and programs involving our executive management and the level of benefits of officers and key employees.
+The role of the Compensation Committee includes (i) reviewing and approving corporate goals and objectives relevant to our Chief Executive Officer's compensation, (ii) evaluating our Chief Executive Officer's performance in light of the Company's goals and objectives, and determining and approving our Chief Executive Officer's compensation level based on this evaluation, and (iii) making recommendations to the Board with respect to compensation, incentive compensation plans and equity-based plans for all of our employees, including officers other than our Chief Executive Officer.
 The members of the Compensation Committee consist of Messrs.
-Trunfio and Cash who are both independent directors under Rule 5605(a) (2) of the Nasdaq Listing Rules.
-Mr. Cash joined the Compensation Committee upon his appointment to the Board in October 2001; Mr. Dircks served on the Compensation Committee from October 2001 through December 2013; and Mr. Trunfio was appointed to the Compensation Committee as its Chairman, effective January 1, 2014.
-During 2013, there were 3 meetings of the Compensation Committee.
+Trunfio, Cash and Perlberg who are independent directors under Rule 5605(a) (2) of the Nasdaq Listing Rules.
+Mr. Cash joined the Compensation Committee upon his appointment to the Board in October 2001 and Mr. Trunfio was appointed to the Compensation Committee as its Chairman, effective January 1, 2014.
+Mr. Perlberg was appointed to the Compensation Committee, effective May 12, 2015.
+During 2016, there were 5 meetings of the Compensation Committee.
 The Compensation Committee has adopted a written charter, which is available on our website as described under "Committees of the Board of Directors."

 The agenda for meetings of the Compensation Committee is determined by its Chairman with the assistance of our Chief Executive Officer.
-Compensation Committee meetings are regularly attended by our Chief Executive Officer, except for portions of the meetings with respect to voting or deliberation.
+Compensation Committee meetings are regularly attended by our Chief Executive Officer and General Counsel, except for portions of the meetings with respect to voting or deliberation.
 The Compensation Committee's Chairman reports the Committee's recommendations on executive compensation to the Board of Directors.